-Conclusion
+NCAT Conclusion

 These are all significant changes.
-The new tribunal creates a whole new landscape for administrative review quasi-judicial civil matters in New South Wales.
-The potential benefits are enormous to the parties and to the legal profession.
+The new tribunal creates a whole new landscape for administrative review and quasi-judicial civil matters in New South Wales.
+The potential benefits are enormous, to the parties and to the legal profession and the tribunal members themselves.
 In time, the tribunal will develop a learned culture based on shared experience, skill and expertise.
 The ADT developed in this fashion over many years and soon operated as an identifiable single entity, rather than as a collection of members hearing diverse matters in different places.
 Whatever "club" culture existed in NSW within the many varied tribunals and boards should now disappear and the benefits of amalgamation will become manifest.

-Whether it will become "a new era of accessible justice" in NSW, as opined by the NSW Attorney General in his second reading speech (30 October 2013 LA, Hansard page64) it is too early to tell.
+Whether it will become "a new era of accessible justice" in NSW, as opined by the then NSW Attorney General in his second reading speech (30 October 2013 LA, Hansard page64) it is too early to tell.